Convex Optimization for Machine Learning and Computer Vision (IN2330) (2h + 2h, 6 ECTS)

 The exercise sheets can be accessed here.

-You may only use standard writing materials and one handwritten double-sided A4 sheet of notes.
+The final exam will be written.
+You may bring one handwritten double-sided A4-size cheatsheet.
 You are not allowed to use any electronic devices.

 Course material (slides and exercise sheets) can be accessed here.